BibAss/kendall-rank-correlation-coefficient/README.md

 ## Parallelization Principle:

 The input vectors are divided into chunks based on the number of workers.
-Each worker processes its chunk independently and computes local counts of concordant and discordant pairs.
-The results are then aggregated to compute the final Kendall tau.
+Each worker processes its chunk independently and computes local counts of concordant and discordant pairs.The results are collected from each stream using a reduce operator and summed by a computer to give the final value of Kendall's tau.

 ---

-## Program Overview:
+## Visualisation program Overview:

-The second program runs the previously defined script with varying numbers of workers (from 1 to 10) and captures the execution time for the parallel computation.
-It then plots these times against the number of workers using Matplotlib.
+The graph_efficiency program runs the previously defined script with varying numbers of workers (from 1 to 10) and captures the execution time for the parallel computation.
+It then plots this time against the number of worker processes using Matplotlib, producing a handy png file that can be used to analyze the efficiency of dividing the work by calculating the coefficient.

 ---